jeangit/klystrack-executable-music/README.md

 This is a boilerplate for creating self-playing klystrack songs.
 The result is a binary that will use the the Windows native API to play music with libksnd.
 So far only Windows binaries are supported.

+**NOTE for linux users**
+On this repo, i've added Linux support , for wav writing for the moment.

 ## Required stuff

 * GCC, make etc.